 Hypericum is commonly known as St John's wort.
 Most varieties are deciduous or semi evergreen and summer flowering with lovely bright yellow flowers and followed in autumn by attractive berries.
 There are many varieties but those commonly sold and grown in gardens are H.x hidcoteense 'Hidcote' and H. calycinum 'Brigadoon'.

 Hypericum is easy to grow being tolerant of most growing conditions and it is vigorous with a tendency to self seed.
 It is very tolerant, Hypericum will put up with drought and shade, (although flowers best in sun) but dislikes waterlogged, damp soils.
 Hypericum has a long flowering season and carries a profusion of blooms as the image top right illustrates.

 There is no need to prune other than to remove any dead wood in the spring.

-There are also dwarf varieties suitable for front of the border or rock gardens such as Pallens
+There are also dwarf varieties suitable for front of the border or rock gardens such as Pallens.

-For explanation about frost hardy
+For an explanation about frost hardy